The 30 Most Famous Photographers (And What We Can Learn from Them)

 What can we learn from Richard Avedon?

-Avedon shows us that we can express ideas about our subjects – by creating simple photos.
-Avedon often captured the essence of his subject with beautiful but uncomplicated images.
+Avedon shows us that we can express profound ideas about our subjects through simplicity.
+His portraits often focus on capturing the essence of the individual with minimal distractions.

 6. Robert Capa